sharma1981/liteExchange/README.md

 	* The thread pool will have N lockfree SPSC queues for N threads ( N = num of symbol ).
 The thread pool  also has the ability to pin threads to CPU cores.
 And based on configuration it can also avoid hyperthreading/logical processors by pinning threads only to CPU cores with even indexes.

-	* Central Order book also has N lockfree SPMC queues for outgoing messages.
+	* Central Order book also has N lockfree SPSC queues for outgoing messages.

 	* When a new message arrives ( new order, or cancel ) from the incoming message dispatcher, it will be submitted to corresponding thread`s queue in the thread pool of the central order book.